Separations in Proof Complexity and TFNP: Separations in Proof Complexity

 Our first result highlights a previously overlooked inefficiency in the way that SA simulates Resolution.
 We show that any low-degree simulation needs to exploit huge coefficients. \begin{restatable}{theorem}{ResVuSA} There are $n$-variate CNF formulas $F$ that can be refuted by constant-width Resolution, but such that any SA refutation of $F$ in degree $n^{o(1)}$ requires coefficients of magnitude $\exp(n^{\Omega(1)})$. \end{restatable}

 \cref{thm:res-sa} is qualitatively tight in that the singly-exponential lower bound~$\exp(n^{\Omega(1)})$ cannot be improved much.
 Namely, if a CNF formula can be refuted by a degree-$d$ SA proof, then there also exist a degree-$d$ SA proof with integer coefficients of magnitude $\exp(n^{O(d)})$ (see~\cref{sec:coeff-ub}).
-This is in contrast to the Sum-of-Squares system, which for some ill-behaved sets of polynomial equations (not coming from~CNFs) is known to require doubly-exponentially large coefficients~\cite{ODonnell2017,Raghavendra2017}.
 To our knowledge, \cref{thm:res-sa} is the first exponential coefficient lower bound for a constant-width CNF formula in any semi-algebraic proof system.
-For comparison, proving a similar lower bound for the Cutting Planes system (separating CP from unary-CP) is a long-standing open problem.
+(Examples of systems of polynomial equations---not coming from CNFs---requiring even doubly-exponential coefficients were known previously~\cite{ODonnell2017,Raghavendra2017,Hakoniemi2021}.)

 We also note that the conclusion of \cref{thm:res-sa} can be slightly strenthened using standard \emph{lifting/xorification} techniques~\cite[\S4]{BenSasson2009} to show that any SA refutation of $F$ must either use exponentially many monomials or exponentially large coefficients.
 This trade-off has consequences for the \emph{unary Sherali--Adams}~(uSA) system where we restrict the coefficients to be integers written in \emph{unary} and where their magnitude counts towards proof size (more precisely, the size of a uSA proof is the sum of the magnitudes of all coefficients appearing in the proof).
 Thus we conclude that Resolution is not $p$-simulated by uSA.
-In particular, this answers a question raised in a concurrent work by Bonacina and Bonet~\cite{Bonacina2021}.
+In particular, this answers a question raised in a concurrent work by Bonacina and Bonet~\cite{Bonacina2022a}.
+For comparison, proving a similar lower bound for the Cutting Planes system (separating CP from unary-CP) is a long-standing open problem.